-The situation after the heavy rainfall in the Limburg province has once again become critical as both a dike on the Demer and a dyke across the Dutch border are being confronted with breaches.
+The situation after the heavy rainfall in the Limburg province has once again become critical as both a dyke on the Demer and one across the Dutch border are being confronted with breaches.

 Herk-de-Stad in the province Limburg is experiencing a ten-metre breach in the dyke which is located just half a kilometre from the town's centre.

 The technical department, the fire brigade and local contractors are currently doing everything they can to repair the hole, including placing large blocks in the water, together with large bags of debris, to form a dam, according to reports from De Standaard.

 Earlier this afternoon, the levels of the Meuse in Limburg remained stable, however, the levels of other waterways in the region were rising again.
 However, a lot is hinging on the Monsin dam, just above the particularly hard-hit city of Liège.

 If that dam fails, a mass of extra water will come from Liège into Limburg, turning the already critical situation into “a disaster” for parts of Limburg, according to provincial governor Jos Lantmeeters.

 - 'Stay away from Maaseik' as dyke threatens to break, mayor warns

 - Damage severe weather: At least 14 dead, four missing and thousands without electricity

 - Belgium in Brief: What If The Dyke Breaks?